NCAR/climate-primer-water/doc/ch3_baselines.rst

 .. vim: syntax=rst

-Ch3.3 Baseline natural variability and detection and attribution of observed changes
+3.3 Baseline natural varaiblity and detection and attribution of observed changes
 ------------------------------------------------------------------------------------

 This section provides an introduction to ways to understand and quantify